realtimeradio/ata_snap/docs/firmware_overview.md

 Following this equalization step, each sample is quantized to 4 bit complex representation, using a round-to-even scheme.
 Values are saturated at a value of +/- 7, in order to maintain symmetry around zero.

 If operated at the maximum supported ADC sample rate of 1250 Msps, the total system bandwidth after 4-bit quantization is 20 Gb/s.
 In order to maintain a rate less than 10 Gb/s, only a subset of frequency channels are transmitted.

-## Test modes & Software Control

-The above system block diagram gives an indication of some of the runtime-configurable pipeline settings which are shown in yellow circles.
-As well as the settings described above, other